Businesses maintain cash books to record both cash as well as bank transactions.

 - Add the un-presented cheques (cheques which are issued by the business firm to its creditors or suppliers but not presented for payment – Expense) and deduct un-credited cheques (Cheques paid into the bank but not yet collected – Income).

 - Make all the necessary adjustments for the bank errors.
-In case the bank reconciliation statement begins with the debit balance as per bank column of the cash book, add all the amounts erroneously credited by the bank and deduct all the amounts erroneously credited by the bank.
+In case the bank reconciliation statement begins with the debit balance as per the bank column of the cash book, add all the amounts erroneously credited by the bank and deduct all the amounts erroneously credited by the bank.
 Do vice-versa in case its start with the credit balance.

 - The resultant figure must be equal to the balance as per the bank statement.

-Benefits of preparing a BRSAccounting errors could lead to circumstances which are more than just embarrassing when the cheques bounce or companies start getting annoying calls from creditors or suppliers for payments which are already released.
+Accounting errors could lead to circumstances that are more than just embarrassing when the cheques bounce or companies start getting annoying calls from creditors or suppliers for payments that are already released.

 - Detecting Fraud: You may not be able to prevent employees from stealing your money once, however, you could prevent it in future.
 Bank reconciliations statement helps you in detecting and spotting fraudulent transactions.
 It is advisable to employ an independent person to perform the reconciliations for preventing the accounting employee from falsifying your books and reconciliations.

 - Firstly, it’s essential to have all the required documentation and information in hand.
 That means, if all the required documentation and information are at your disposal you get a better view of things.
-2. Avoiding common errors, such as:

-a.
-Error relating to duplication of entries.
+- An error relating to duplication of entries.

-b.
-Not accounting for a transaction that would cause a difference equal to the missed amount
+- Not accounting for a transaction that would cause a difference equal to the missed amount

-c.
-Errors while entering commas and dots, which cause discrepancies that, could be of significant value.
+- Errors while entering commas and dots, which cause discrepancies that, could be of significant value.
 For instance, instead of entering INR 2,401.30, entering INR 240.13.

 - Reconciling items: Listing differences and reconciling them and then forgetting it is possible.
 In case differences keep on accumulating with no action taken, your bank reconciliation would become meaningless.
 It is needed that a constant check is kept on the reconciled transactions so that they are reflected in the right way in the bank column of the cash book and in the bank statement.